leipzigjs/pongengine/README.md

 * Game configuration is variable: Fieldsize, ballspeed or any other value might change
 * One game everyone on everyone, the two with most wins go for one final playoff game
-* If there occur any bug in this code, they will get fixed, so stay tuned and test your code against the latest version available
+* If there occurs any bug in this code, it will get fixed, so stay tuned and test your code against the latest version available

 Installation